 This article is part of the “Relationship” series.
 Click here to learn more.

-There are many circumstances in life that may lead a couple to want a fresh start.
+There are many circumstances in life that may lead a couple to ask themselves how to start over.
 For example, it might no longer be working for one or both of you, or you feel as though it is on a downhill slope.
 In some situations, you might have wondered how to catch a cheating boyfriend only to find out they were seeing someone else.
 Despite this, the two of you are still eager to pursue the relationship and see where it can take you.
 Fortunately, whether you are trying to overcome a misstep or even want to rekindle the honeymoon stage, there are plenty of healthy ways to learn how to start over in a relationship.

 Take a Break

 One of the first things that most couples will do when considering whether to start over is take a break.
 This is not only okay but also a good idea.
 Taking a break will allow each of you time to think about what it is you want and need.
 During this time, it is important that you are completely separated.
 This way there will be no confusion from lingering emotions.
 Agree on a specific amount of time apart before setting a date to meet up.
 Then it will be much easier to discuss how you can move forward.

 Identify Why You Value the Relationship

 First things first: you need to revisit why you each value the relationship.
 This step is key, as it will be a clear indicator about whether it is worthwhile to start over.
 Some relationships aren’t meant to be.
 By clueing into why you want the relationship to work out, it will help motivate you throughout the steps to come.